jamestierney/redux-lang/readme.md

 export default combineReducers({
   // All your other reducers here
-  lang: langReducer('en'),
+  locale: langReducer('en'),
 })
 ```

 ### Step 5
 Decorate your component with reduxLang().
-This will provide your component with props which you can use to access your language strings and set the current language.
+This will provide your component with props which you can use to access your
-You need to pass a second argument to represent the 'screen key' in your dictionary.
+language strings and set the current language.
+You need to pass a second
+argument to represent the 'screen key' in your dictionary.
 ```
 import React, { Component } from 'react' import { View, Text } from 'react-native' import { reduxLang } from '../middleware/lang'

-const Demo = ({t, lang, setLanguage}) => {
+const Demo = ({t, locale, setLocale}) => {
-  console.log(lang) // 'en'
+  console.log(locale) // 'en'
   return (
     <View style={{top: 20}}>
       <Text>{t('welcome')}</Text>